aadarshkarumathil/LinuxTweaker/README.md

 # LinuxTweaker
-Mainly wrote to saves time when linux crashes or when changing distros
+Mainly wrote to save time when linux crashes or when changing distros

 Change Linux Gnome shell to look better and makes the machine basic dev/penetration testing ready.